ballerina-platform/module-ballerinax-mysql/mysql-ballerina/Module.md

 This module provides the functionality required to access and manipulate data stored in a MySQL database.

 **Prerequisite:** Add the MySQL driver JAR as a native library dependency in your Ballerina project.
-This module uses database properties from the MySQL version 8.0.13 onwards.
+This module uses the database properties from the MySQL version 8.0.13 onwards.
 Therefore, it is recommended to use a MySQL driver version greater than 8.0.13.
 Then, once you build the project by executing the `ballerina build` command, you should be able to run the resultant by executing the `ballerina run` command.